Container Storage Interface (CSI) Driver

 Volume Expansion

-The CSI driver supports online volume expansion (if allowed by the StorageClass
+The CSI driver supports online volume expansion (if allowed by the StorageClass), allowing volumes to be resized without downtime.

-- Resizes the
+- Resizes the Volume in IronCore

-in IronCore - Update the filesystem if necessary
+- Updates the filesystem if necessary

 - Returns the new size of the volume